PhiLFitters/kafe2/doc/src/parts/beginners_guide.rst

 Python
 ------
-Inside a *Python* script a custom function ist defined like this:
+Inside a *Python* script a custom function is defined like this:

 .. literalinclude:: ../../../examples/002_model_functions/model_functions.py
     :lines: 17-26